rtanglao/rt-showfor.json/README.md

 * 1\. added Finnish, Hungarian
 * 2\.
 Italian (had to manually blank out the showfor.json for italian->Firefox)
 * 3\.
 Japanese had to manually blank out showfor.json
+* 4\.
+Done up until Bosnia, 22 to go (to make it work, you add showfor.json to the top level locale and if need be, blank out locale->Firefox and locale->Firefox->whatever the sub category is)

 ## 13June2017
 ### Multiple files at a time